pranavkutty/blackjack-api/README.md

 # BlackJack-API

-A backend api with endpoints to play `multiplayer blackjack game`
+A backend api with endpoints to play `multiplayer blackjack game`. <br><br>
+Visit [how to play blackjack](https://www.youtube.com/watch?v=eyoh-Ku9TCI) for video explaination of blackjack gameplay

 ---
 ## Requirements